Synkevych/job_interview_tasks/Interview_6_Genesis.md

 10. What are the Amazone web services?

-11. What is middleware ?
+11. What is middleware in express?

 12. Two difference type in JS - how the pass they value(link, value)